Would you like to boost your sales this holiday season? In this post, I will share 7 tips that will sell your art online this holiday season.

 Encourage Multiple Orders

-You and your buyers will win if you can make it easy for them to purchase gifts for multiple people at one time.
+You and your buyers will win if you can make it easy to purchase gifts for multiple people at one time.

-A strategy that works well is to encourage your shoppers to buy multiple items with discounts or free shipping.
+A strategy that works well encourages your shoppers to buy multiple items with discounts or free shipping.

 Here are some examples you can use to entice your shoppers to purchase more than one item:

 - Buy 2 or more paintings and save 15% off your order.

 - Buy 6 greeting cards and get a free greeting card of your choice.

 Use your creative mind and create a special deal that compliments your goals.